-Once you agree to visit an assessment center, an application packet will be mailed to you; it should arrive approximately in five days.
+Once you agree to visit an assessment center, an application packet will be mailed to you.
+It should arrive in approximately five days.
 Application packet materials requested in accessible format will be mailed to you separately.
-The packet includes the print version of the application and a letter with the date, time and location of your appointment.
-The letter also provides instructions on scheduling round-trip transportation to the assessment center.
-When scheduling transportation, mention if you are traveling with a PCA.
+The packet includes the print version of the application and a letter with the date, time and location of your appointment, including instructions on scheduling round-trip transportation to the assessment center.
+When scheduling transportation, please mention if you are traveling with a PCA.
 No fare is charged for travel to or from the assessment center.

-Please note: only the print application will be accepted at your interview.
-Applications mailed to Paratransit offices will be returned.
-Call Eligibility if you don’t receive the application packet.
+Please note: Only the print version of the application will be accepted at your interview.
+Applications mailed to the Paratransit offices will be returned.
+Call Eligibility if you do not receive the application packet.

 If you cannot keep your appointment, please call Eligibility to cancel and reschedule it.
 You must also call and cancel your transportation.

 At the center, you will have a face-to-face interview with a healthcare professional and undergo functional testing, where appropriate.
 Following your visit to the center, an assessment report will be sent to NYC Transit Eligibility staff.
 This procedure enables AAR to determine objectively if you are entitled to receive paratransit service.